HBO Brasil: History

-In 1997, another studio joined the network: Walt Disney Pictures.
+In 1997, another studio joined the network: Walt Disney Studios.
 That same year, Cinemax, available in the rest of Latin America since 1994, launches in Brazil, totalling 3 premium channels offered.
 In July 2000, Grupo Abril sold its 25% stake back to Time Warner, valued at around $43 million.
 In October, now being run directly from abroad, another channel was added: Cinemax Prime – this time earlier than the rest of Latin America, which had HBO Plus.
 Other than new networks, Abril's withdrawal made programming to be determined directly by HBO Latin America Group headquarters in Coral Gables, Florida, leaving only a sales and marketing office in São Paulo, Brazil.

 The package that had HBO Brazil was finally consolidated on December 18, 2003, when HBO Plus and HBO Family became available in Brazil, initially only through DirecTV.
 With this, it now had five channels: HBO, HBO Family, HBO Plus, Cinemax, and Cinemax Prime, each accompanied by its time-shifted companion (HBO2 among them), totalling 10 channels.
 On March 16, 2005, HBO Brazil, along with the HBO Max package, finally arrived to other cable providers with the inclusion of its networks on NET, the largest pay TV operator in Brazil.
 On satellite, SKY Brasil, acquired by DirecTV, ended up getting the channels when both companies merged in 2006.
 Now, with both exclusivity contracts ended, HBO Brazil was free for negotiation with other providers.
 However, both NET and Sky conditioned the availability of HBO to the mandatory subscription of rival Telecine channels, and the situation remained that way until December 2009.
 Its HD simulcast debuted in Brazil on October 1, 2008, through TVA.

 In 2010, HBO on Demand was announced for Brazil, initially through a partnership with NET, offering content on demand for the channel's subscribers.
 March 2010 also represented the departure of Sony Pictures as a shareholder and partner of HBO Latin America Group, accompanied by Disney.
 The group remains only with Time Warner (Home Box Office, Inc.) and OLE.